trivechain/trivechain-core/doc/masternode-setup.md

 ## 8. Enable the masternode tab
 - From the main menu, select **Settings > Options > Wallet**
 - Check **Show Masternodes Tab**, click **OK**
-- Close Trivecoin-qt wallet
+- Close Trivechain-qt wallet

 ## 9. Start masternode
-- Start Trivecoin-qt wallet
+- Start Trivechain-qt wallet
 - Go to Masternodes Tab
 - Click **Start all**
 - Note: The status will be PRE_ENABLED, after few minutes, you will see the status change to ENABLED

 # That's it!
 Congratulations in setting up your first masternode!
-Feel free to discuss in https://trivecoin.org if you need further assistance
+Feel free to discuss in https://trivechain.com if you need further assistance